-Entropy accumulation is formulated to yield smooth conditional min-entropy estimates and we compare performances accordingly.
-The QEF min-entropy estimate is determined by Thm.~\ref{thm:bnds_from_qef}, but for randomness generation, the quantum net log-prob has better dependence on the probability of success parameter.
+Entropy accumulation is formulated to yield smooth min-entropy estimates and we compare performances accordingly.
+Specifically, we consider protocols for certifying $\epsilon$-smooth min-entropy conditional on success that satisfy the following: For specified values of $\sigma$, $\epsilon$ and $\kappa$, for all states in the model, if the probability of success is at least $\kappa$, then the $\epsilon$-smooth min-entropy of the output conditional on success is at least $\sigma$.
+A QEF protocol is determined by the application of Thm.~\ref{thm:bnds_from_qef} to all states in the model for which the probability of success is at least $\kappa$, and where $p$ and $\delta$ satisfy $-\log_{2}(p/\kappa^{\alpha/\beta})\geq\sigma$ and $\delta=\epsilon^{2}/2$.
+Here, we refer to the quantity $\log_{2}(F(CZ))/\beta+\log_{2}(\epsilon^2/2)/\beta+\alpha\log_{2}(\kappa)/\beta$ in such a protocol as its min-entropy estimate.
+We remark that for randomness generation, the quantum net log-prob has better dependence on the probability of success parameter.
 Both entropy accumulation and QEFs give valid estimates regardless of the experimental distributions provided that the model is satisfied.
 But the performances are determined by the actual trial distributions.
-We assume that the trials are i.i.d. with distribution $\nu$ in one of the families $\cP_{E}$, $\cP_{W}$ and $\cP_{P}$ and determine the minimum number of trials required for the expected $\epsilon$-smooth conditional min-entropy estimate to be positive at a fixed error bound of $\epsilon=10^{-6}$ with a probability of success of $\kappa=1$.
-The dependences of entropy accumulation and QEF estimates on $\epsilon$ and $\kappa$ are similar, so we expect our choice of parameters to be representative.
+EAT protocols also have an associated min-entropy estimate determined from an affine min-tradeoff function.